chains-project/SBOM-2023/README.md

 ## SBOM Producers
 The performance of the following 6 CycloneDX SBOM producers were studied:

+> These are the latest versions as of `Fri 5 May 2023 13:02:33 CEST`.

 | Producer | Version |
 | -------- | ------- |